vivegram/TheHungryITTeam/README.md

    - Verify that your API key and spreadsheet ID are correct
    - Ensure that the Google Sheets API is enabled in your Google Cloud project
    - Make sure your spreadsheet is publicly accessible with edit permissions
+   - Look for specific error messages in the app's UI for guidance on fixing issues

 ### Customizing the App